aiven/inkless/inkless/KnownChallenges.md

 ### What's our take on partition ownership?

 Given brokers are stateless and Kafka has the concept of leader of a partition, how do we reconcile these two concepts?
 How can we guarantee ordering within partition?

+#### Answer

+For each partition, there will be a leader in control of a single linear history of the batch coordinates.
+This allows for good data producer data transfer locality when possible.
+Multiple brokers can accept writes for a partition, but must contact the leader of the batch coordinates to obtain a total order.

 ### Data format of our Object Storage data